behlandj/claim_icad_simulation_vs_perfusion/README.md

 2. `statistics.py`: This file includes the analysis of diagnostic accuracy which involves the calculation of sensitivity, specificity, and the Receiver Operating Characteristic (ROC) analysis incl.
 ROC curve figures.

-## Data accessability

-The data used in this study is not openly available due to data privacy regulations.
-Access can be granted for qualified scientific requests.

 ## Repository Data Structure

 Here's a snapshot of the project data structure needed for nipype_pipeline.py: